-Routinely audit your driving record to make sure there are no unaccounted points.
+By regularly auditing your driving record, you can make sure there are no unaccounted points.
 This is especially important after receiving a traffic citation.
-Otherwise your driver’s license could be suspended or you could get hit with higher insurance rates.
+Always make sure your driver’s license is not suspended or you could get hit with higher insurance rates.

-You should be able to settle most traffic infractions by mail, but if you harbor any doubts, contact a lawyer or call the court clerk.
+You should be able to settle most traffic infractions by mail, but if you’re not sure, contact a lawyer or call the court clerk.

 Regardless, you can always request a traffic trial.

-Yes and no, but basically traffic ticket fines vary.
+Yes and no; basically traffic ticket fines vary.